JerryWiltz/nP/README.md

 ### nP.matrix

-nPort provides a basic matrix arithmetic class object. <b>Complex number matrices</b> are supported.
+The following matrix library is not needed to use nPort.
+However, nPort provides a basic matrix arithmetic class object.
+This class performs matrix addition, subtraction and inversion with <b>real numbers</b> or with <b>complex numbers</b>.
+Lastly, there are Gaussian elimination methods for matrices with real or complex numbers.

 nP.<b>matrix</b>(<i> [ [array row 1], [array row 2], ... [array row n] ] </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-math/src/matrix.js "Source") A Constructor that is passed a table and returns a matrix object.